 At Licenciado Gustavo Díaz Ordaz International Airport, the wet season is hot, oppressive, and overcast and the dry season is warm, muggy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 62°F to 90°F and is rarely below 57°F or above 92°F.

-Based on the beach/pool score, the best time of year to visit Licenciado Gustavo Díaz Ordaz International Airport for hot-weather activities is from early May to early June.
+Based on the beach/pool score, the best time of year to visit Licenciado Gustavo Díaz Ordaz International Airport for hot-weather activities is from late April to early June.

 Average High and Low Temperature